mazhar-tech/virello-backend/CLOUDINARY_SETUP.md

 ## Required Environment Variables

-Add these variables to your Railway project:
+Add these variables to your Render project:

 ### Option 1: Using CLOUDINARY_URL (Recommended)
 ```bash